 A reading nook can achieve this.
 Although a soft chair, plush throw pillow, and ottoman is an invitation to crack open a favorite read, a reading nook is a place where you can sit and take a breath.
 It should be a corner, or if you like, an entire room of your home dedicated to your needs and unique personality.

 What are the things that make you feel cozy?
 Is it a warm, handwoven throw blanket you bought on Etsy?
-A small table filled with books, pictures and flowers?
+A small table filled with books, pictures, and flowers?
 Perhaps it’s being surrounded by a veritable indoor jungle of houseplants.

-The trick is to think about the things that make you feel happy and soothed, and bring those elements into your reading nook.
-Maybe it's your favorite pup, seen here in Ashley Nicole Interiors' reading nook.
-In the meantime, here are some inspiring spaces to get you started.Continue to 2 of 11 below.
+The trick to making a reading nook is to think about the things that make you feel happy and soothed, and bring those elements in.
+Here are some inspiring spaces to get you started.

 Incorporate Soft Materials

 Nothing says “cozy” more than a chair that you can truly sink into, just like this one softened up by The House on Hillside Lane.
 This chair, rendered in cloud-like white, calls for a few restful minutes (or more) spent with a beloved book.
 Find a chair that feels sumptuous to the touch, then match it with a throw pillow that brings in color or texture, along with personal bits of decor, like family photos, or wall hangings brought back from a vacation.Continue to 2 of 28 below.